kushal-93/java-lox-interpreter/README.md

-lox interpreter in java following the brilliant book http://www.craftinginterpreters.com.
+lox interpreter in java based on Bob Nystrom's http://www.craftinginterpreters.com.

-This implementation going to cover all the features the book has.
+This implementation going to cover all the features in this book.
 Along with it, following enhancements:

 - support for multiline block comments.